Manitoba History: Dr. John Rae’s Telegraph Survey, St. Paul, Minnesota to Quesnel, British Columbia, 1864

 Following the Carlton Trail, Rae and his men next headed northwest to Fort Carlton.
 Rae was quite dismayed at what he saw on this stretch of the proposed route, some parts of which—for example, southwest of the Quill Lakes are still discouragingly desolate:

 The party reached Fort Carlton on the evening of Saturday, 16 July.
-They rested on the Sunday, then crossed the North Saskatchewan and continued their march on the 18th.
+They rested on the Sunday, then crossed the North Saskatchewan and continued their march on 18 July.
 The section from here to Fort Pitt was almost as bad as the previous section in terms of potential telegraph poles; only along the last eight or nine miles before Fort Pitt were there a few small groves of spruce near the North Saskatchewan River.

 At Fort Pitt Rae divided his party into two.
 Schwieger with the wagon and carts and four men took the usual cart trail south of the river to Fort Edmonton while Rae with two men and pack-horses stayed on the north bank of the North Saskatchewan.
 In contrast to the previous section Rae found the section from Fort Pitt to Fort Edmonton to be